DeborahOsilade/Customer_satisfaction/README.md

 ### This project,

-1. Used predictive modelling to define parameters that play important roles in swaying a passenger feedback towards ‘satisfied’.
+1. Used different predictive models to define parameters that play important roles in swaying a passenger feedback towards ‘satisfied’.
-2. Created a deployment strategy on how to solve it
+2. Documented this solution from Data analytics to machine learning models